numberplates/plateit-api-docs/objects/system-order-status.md

     {
       "id": 3,
       "name": "Open",
-      "description": "The order is open, and its committed packages are ready for processing.", "href": "/system-order-statuses/3"
+      "description": "The order is open and ready for processing.", "href": "/system-order-statuses/3"
     },
     {